paperboardapp/paperboardapp.github.io/_posts/2022-08-30-product-debt.md

 ![product_debt](/assets/product_debt.png)

 These cards alone might disappear in the workspace, out of sight - out of mind.
 This is where a board can come handy, we can collect these issues and place them somewhere prominently on the board.
-But it doesn't have it to be a board, it can just as well be tracked in your usual product management application.
-This only a matter of preference.
+But it doesn't have it to be a board, it can just as well be tracked in your usual product management application or a sheet.
+This is only a matter of preference.

-One approach when using is the board is to group these issues by topic and color, i.e. blue for UX and green for technical fixes and so forth.
+One approach when using the board is to group these issues by topic and color, i.e. blue for UX and green for technical fixes and so forth.
 Being able to collect these issues helps getting a better idea of the currently occurred product debt.
 Obviously we use Paperboard itself to track the debt.
-Here is an example of how we would use this.
-In this case we just a regular **table element** containing topics and issues.
+The following is an example of we would use the board.
+In this case we just use a regular **table element** containing topics and issues.
 This table exists outside of any cycle or iteration, it is always present and anyone can take an issue and work on it.
 The table is always visible, placed at a central position on the board.

 ![product_debt_2](/assets/product_debt_2.png)